-The Practical Health Psychology (PHP) blog aims to translate Health Psychology research into practice, so in short, PHP posts should clearly inform healthcare practitioners and public health workers how top-level scientific knowledge could be utilized in practice.
+The Practical Health Psychology (PHP) blog aims to translate Health Psychology research into practice, PHP posts should clearly inform healthcare practitioners and public health workers how top-level scientific knowledge could be utilized in practice.
 Please keep this in mind and consult the checklist below when drafting your blog post.

 Your post should be written in English, be 500-750 words long, and include a maximum of five practical recommendations at the end (200-300 words recommendations for practice).
 These practical recommendations should be clear tips for practitioners to utilize the main points conveyed in the blog post.
 Total blog post with and recommendations should be not longer than 1,000 words.